aaronprunty/setup-plutus-playground-macos/README.md

 $ nix-build -A plutus-playground.server -A plutus-playground.client
 ```

-Once the initial nix build is finished, we will fire up the nix-shell.
+Once the initial nix build is finished, we will fire up the `nix-shell`.
 This is the step that will likely take more than an hour to finish, but will be much quicker the next time we launch the nix-shell.
 The nix-shell is the "Haskell requirements environment".
 Enter the command below and enjoy that cup of coffee:
 ```
 $ nix-shell
 ```